-On this day, the first day of Summer, I can’t help but reflect on a decision I made in my past.
+As the weather warms up, I can’t help but reflect on a decision I made in my past.
 At an age, when I felt invincible.

 If nothing else, let my story serve as a reminder on the importance of bicycle safety.
 I have to live with my poor choice, it’s not too late for you to save yourselves.

-It was on, or around the Summer Solstice in 1994 that I decided to hop on my bike while my head was still sopping wet from the shower.
+It was May or June in 1994 that I decided to hop on my bike while my head was still sopping wet from the shower.
 The weather was gorgeous, and I couldn’t wait to get out the door.

 I shot a fleeting glance at my bike helmet and chose to leave it on the bookcase.
 That was a decision that would alter my life forever.